CGCL-codes/FIRE/readme.md

 |   |-- ...Other Software
 ```

-There is no extra constraints for the filenames of the normal functions store in the software directory.
+There are no extra constraints for the filenames of the normal functions stored in the software directory.

 ## How To Run

 ### Run Locally

-Make sure you have properly installed all the requirements and prepared the datasets before run.
+Make sure you have properly installed all the requirements and prepared the datasets before running.

 You can execute `python3 main --help` to read the help message of this project.